ericchiang/k8s/README.md

 pods, err := client.ListPods(ctx, "custom-namespace") // Pods from the "custom-namespace"
 ```

-Out-of-cluster clients can be constructed by either creating an `http.Client` manually or parsing a kubeconfig object.
+Out-of-cluster clients can be constructed by either creating an `http.Client` manually or parsing a [`Config`][config] object.
 The following is an example of creating a client from a kubeconfig:

 ```go
 package main